crispinalan/talkcalendar/README.md

 ```
 ./talkcalendar
 ```
-You need to install the Flite speech synthesizer for audio output.
+You need to install the eSpeak speech synthesizer for audio output.

 With Debian, Ubuntu and derivatives use

 ```
-sudo apt install flite
+sudo apt install espeak
 ```

 With Fedora use

 ```
-sudo dnf install flite
+sudo dnf install espeak
 ```